huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 area of the intron is missing as expected.

-## Break time: Pre-processing of all reads from two conditions (WT and SNF2)
+## Break time: Align all reads from two conditions (WT and SNF2)

-In the previous steps, we learned how to do quality control and read alignment using WT as an example.
+In the previous steps, we learned how to do quality control and read alignment using one WT fastq file as an example.
 Here, before we continue to the next step, we wanted to do the same procedure for all samples in both WT and SNF2 conditions so that we can performed the differential expression analysis.

+You can do so manually by changing the FASTQ name in the file `./scripts/star_align_practice.sh`, and run `sh ./scripts/star_align_practice.sh` one at a time.
+Eventually, we want to align 7 WT samples and 7 SNF2 samples individually and generate 14 bam files in total.

+Alternatively, we have prepared a script that will align all reads individually in a automatic manner.
+In order to use our pre-written scripts, first make sure you have an interaction session on a compute node by typing:
+`srun --pty -t 3:00:00  --mem 16G  -N 1 -n 4 bash`
+Note: If wait times are very long, you can try a different partitions by adding, e.g. -p preempt or -p interactive before bash.

-In order to process all reads for the following analysis, run the following commands:
+After you get an interactive session, run the following commands:
-`sbatch ./scripts/sbatch_star_align_individual.sh`
+`sh ./scripts/star_align_individual.sh`

 This step will automatically align individual fastq files to reference and use samtools to create indexes.
-This step will take a few hours to finish depending on how busy the computing resource is.
+This step will take about 15-30min to finish.

 After the alignment is finished, type in
 `tree ./STAR`